ZupIT/beagle-docs/content/en/resources/customization/beagle-for-android/custom-widget/custom-widget-with-action.md

 ### Step 1: Creating custom component on android

-In your component's class we will inherit from TextView and DatePickerDialog.OnDateSetListener.
+In your component's class we will inherit from `TextView` and `DatePickerDialog.OnDateSetListener`.

 ```java
 class DatePickerComponent constructor(